-The Toulouse Graduate School seeks nominations for the 2017-18 Toulouse Scholars Award Program.
+The Toulouse Graduate School seeks nominations for the 2018-19 Toulouse Scholars Award Program.
 The Toulouse Scholars Award is designed to recognize the excellent teaching and scholarly/creative achievements of members of the University of North Texas faculty and thereby honor the distinguished contributions of Robert B. Toulouse to the university.
 Any faculty member may nominate a colleague they believe meets the criteria.

 The awarded faculty member will receive $2,000.
 Award recipients may use designated funds at their discretion to enhance or further their research activities.

 The primary purpose of the Toulouse Scholars Award is to recognize excellent teaching and scholarly/creative achievement.
 The recipient clearly should have the potential to make further contributions in both areas.

 The selection committee will be composed of the elected faculty representatives of the Graduate Council, representing each of the eight Senate voting groups.
 The vice provost of the graduate school will preside over the committee, voting only to break a tie.

-The selection committee will conduct a preliminary screening of nominations to insure that the minimum criteria are met.
+The selection committee will conduct a preliminary screening of nominations to ensure that the minimum criteria are met.
 The committee may request access to departmental records concerning any nominee's performance both as a scholar and teacher, and to records in the Office of Research and Economic Development concerning the nominee's grant history.

-The 2017-18 Toulouse Scholar award recipient will be recognized at the annual Salute to Faculty Excellence dinner and ceremony in the fall.
+The 2018-19 Toulouse Scholar award recipient will be recognized at the annual Salute to Faculty Excellence dinner and ceremony in the fall.